ghar/DeskSweeper/README.md

 # DeskSweeper
-An move and sort application built using Python3 to clean up cluttered Windows desktops
+A move and sort application built using Python3 to clean up cluttered Windows desktops